 (Photograph by Rich Soublet.
 Description: A black and white photograph of a white, non-binary person with short curly hair wearing a black jacket over a floral shirt and shorts, smiles into the camera.
 They are in front of a white background.)

 Dr. Whatcott is an Assistant Professor of Women’s Studies and an affiliate of LGBTQ+ Studies and the Center for Comics Studies at San Diego State University.
 They hold a PhD in Politics, with emphases in Feminist Studies and Critical Race & Ethnic Studies, from University of California Santa Cruz.
 They earned a MA in Social Science, Environment and Community Program, and a BA in Political Science and Women’s Studies from Humboldt State University.

 An interdisciplinary scholar, they work in critical disability studies, critical carceral/prison studies, queer studies/queer of color critique, and California history.
 Dr. Whatcott studies state violence in the U.S., historically and in the present, in jails/prisons, institutions for disability confinement, migrant detention centers, and other eugenics programs.
 They also seek abolitionist and anti-eugenics epistemologies.

-Dr. Whatcott is writing a book titled A Menace to the Future: Carceral Eugenics in California, which theorizes that carcerality is a on-going practice of state-sponsored eugenics, is forthcoming from Duke University Press.
+Dr. Whatcott is writing a book manuscript titled A Menace to the Future: Carceral Eugenics in California, which theorizes that carcerality is a on-going practice of state-sponsored eugenics, is forthcoming from Duke University Press.
 Looking historically at the early twentieth century development of the policy of “segregation” (institutionalization) in California, the manuscript examines commitment for the purpose of eugenics at state hospitals, state homes for the feeble-minded, reform schools, and reformatories for women from the turn of the century to World War II.
 Drawing on archival, public policy, literary, visual, and museum research, the manuscript theorizes the invention of carceral eugenics, and makes links with current practices within the carceral system.
 The last chapter uncovers traces of how the patient-inmates of California institutions enacted abolitionist practices of anti-eugenics in the decades before organized self-advocacy and psych survivors movements.